 Our graduates have successfully gained entrance to chaplaincy training programs and subsequently served as chaplains in schools and hospitals.

-Many theology graduates are also pursuing successful careers in educational administration as principals and vice principals outside and within the Adventist educational system.
+Many theology graduates are also pursuing successful careers in educational administration as principals and vice principals both within and outside of the Adventist educational system.

 Many students continue their studies after graduation (a recent graduate is studying at Yale University), some to become professors.